icpc/balloons/README.md

 # Delete volunteer (only if they did not take any balloons)
 ./balloons.sh volunteer delete login

+# Drop all balloons: useful between practice and main contest.
+All users remain.
+./balloons.sh reset-contest

 # Database SQL shell
 ./balloons.sh h2shell
 ```